remnrem/luna-doc/docs/ref/artifacts.md

 also estimates heart rate per-epoch, and flags values likely to represent artifact.
 If needed, channels will be resampled to have similar sampling rates (to be set to the value of the parameter `sr`).

+<h3>Methods</h3>

+R-peaks in the ECG channel are detected using a modified Pan-Tompkins algorithm applied to the full recording.
+For each EEG channel, a 2-second template centered on each R-peak is extracted and the average cardiac artifact signature is estimated by time-locked averaging across all detected beats.
+This channel-specific template is then subtracted from the continuous EEG signal at each beat location, removing the stereotyped cardiac contaminant.
+Per-epoch heart rate is derived from the inter-beat intervals, and epochs with physiologically implausible estimates are flagged.
+All channels are resampled to a common rate if necessary before processing.

 <h3>Parameters</h3>